AC Sparta Prague: Club symbols

 The name Sparta was inspired by the fighting spirit and courage of the people from the ancient city of Sparta.
 From the very beginning, the colours of Sparta were blue (symbolizing speed, athletics and sport in general), red and yellow (the official colours of Royal City of Prague).
 In 1906, one of the members of the committee brought (from his trip to England) jerseys of the London club Arsenal.
 From that time, Sparta has typically played in their red (or, to be more precise, dark red or maroon) colours.

 Another symbol of Sparta is the big "S"; thus, Sparta and Slavia Prague are usually collectively called the Prague "S" and contest the Prague derby.
 Sparta Prague has three stars above its crest to signify winning 30–39 national league championships, adding a new star for every ten league titles.

 The Czech films Why?, Up and Down and Non Plus Ultras take the culture of Sparta fandom as one of their subjects.

-Supporters

-The supporters of Sparta Prague are called Letenští, meaning "From Letná".
-They sit in the sectors D33-D36, which is behind the goal in the southern stand.
-The fans have good relations with those of FC Nitra and the now defunct FC VSS Košice in Slovakia.
+Club identity and supporters

+In the late 20th and early 21st centuries, Sparta Prague has struggled with its own support base.
+There is significant evidence of right-wing elements among some of its fans, which has been the subject of ongoing debate.
+In the 1990s, the chant "Jude Slavia" became a recurring anti-Semitic chant at Sparta Prague games in the 1990s.
+In 2007, Sparta’s then-captain Pavel Horváth gave a fascist salute during a match, allegedly in response to chants of "Sieg Heil" from fans.
+In May 2025 a group of Sparta fans were photographed wearing white hoods and giving Nazi salutes in Olomouc, which the club condemned, issuing lifetime stadium bans to those involved.

+The main ultras group, Letenští, is known for passionate support but has also been linked to nationalist and right-wing sentiments.
+Despite these issues within parts of the fanbase, Sparta Prague as a club publicly denounces racism and extremist behaviour.
+The club has taken steps such as banning jerseys with extremist symbols and screening anti-racism videos before matches.

 Stadium

 Sparta play their home matches at epet ARENA in the Letná district of Prague.
-For training Sparta use a football centre at Strahov Stadium (formerly the second largest stadium in the world) whose space was rebuilt to eight football pitches (six fields of standard sizes and two futsal-sized).
-These are currently used as a training facility by both youth academy and reserve squad.
+For training, Sparta uses a football centre at Strahov Stadium (formerly the second largest stadium in the world) whose space was rebuilt to eight football pitches (six fields of standard sizes and two futsal-sized).
+These are currently used as a training facility by first team, youth academy and reserve squad.